laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 ‘Well, well, well, what have we here?’ she thought to herself as she saw a big jewelry box.
 A few rays of sunlight lit it up, like a treasure under a spotlight.
 ‘It’s got to be here!’
 She eagerly began to hold each earring, bracelet, and brooch closer to the light, hoping to find Mrs. D’s high school ring.

-Meanwhile, Felicity had been keeping herself occupied by looking through the entire wardwobe, then through a pile of old shoes, including a pair of worn jazz shoes, ‘Mrs. D, you were a dancer!’
+Meanwhile, Felicity had been keeping herself occupied by looking through the entire wardrobe, then through a pile of old shoes, including a pair of worn jazz shoes, ‘Mrs. D, you were a dancer!’
 She thought to herself with a smile.

 She noticed a box of dusty record albums.
 Flipping through the box, she lost of time as she realized she knew many of the songs from ballet class.
 "Mr. and Mrs. D sure like the classics!"
 She was so absorbed she didn’t notice Paige or Gwyneth, who were taking turns trying to signal that she needed to get back on task.